 For many homeschool families, having a good printer is a must.
 But with so many different types and models on the market, it can be hard to know which one to choose.

-Here are my favorites that I highly recommend if you before buying a printer for homeschooling.
+Here are my favorites that I highly recommend if you buy a printer for homeschooling.

 Best HP Ink Printer for Homeschooling – HP Smart Tank 7301